josefs/meta-paper/paper.md

 operations, like `map`, needs a special form that preserves the structure of partitioned arrays.

-Using push arrays solve this problem quite easily.
-In essence, this is a special case of concatenation of arrays, which we have already seen push arrays can do efficiently.
+Using Push arrays solve this problem quite easily.
+In essence, this is a special case of concatenation of arrays, which we have already seen Push arrays can do efficiently.
 We simply have different loops for computing the different regions.

 ~~~